tabreturn/tabreturn.github.io/_posts/2018-07-09-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

   </mfenced>
 </math>

-The result is a square with a witdth of `-200`, drawn from a starting coordinate of `(-400,200)`.
-As this lies beyond left edge of the display window, it cannot be seen.
+The result is a square with a width of `-200`, drawn from a starting coordinate of `(-400,200)`.
+As this lies beyond left-edge of the display window, it cannot be seen.

 <figure>
   <img src="{{ site.url }}/img/pitl04/transformations-matrices-reflect.png" class="fullwidth" />